Terry Corbell, The Biz Coach

 The result: $2 million.
 (The following year lawmakers appropriated another $1 million without even being asked.)

 Cost-effective Internet options.
 Advantages in online marketing include: 1.
 Low overhead.
-2. An opportunity to offer a mega selection.
-3. The Web is a great equalizer.
-4. International trade keeps getting bigger – remember you have the ability to sell outside the Northwest.
+2. An opportunity to list a mega selection.
+3. The Web is a great equalizer in competition.
+4. International trade keeps getting bigger – remember you have the ability to sell outside the U.S.

 Blog, publish or use online E-newsletters as options.
-Create effective press releases for your local media and don’t forget inserting them on the Internet.
+Create effective press releases for your local media and don’t forget to insert them on the Internet.

-There are numerous local e-marketing opportunities from Yahoo local listings to Craigslist.
+There are numerous local e-marketing opportunities from local search-engine listings to Craigslist.
 But if you want to reach prospects who are good citizens with positive cash flow, my preference is a good local media Web site.
+Here’s more on how small businesses can capitalize on cyber strategies for profit.

 Good luck with your strategies for creating luck to fly high with profits!